quisquous/cactbot/README.md

 5. Now add a new overlay in the OverlayPlugin tab in ACT, and choose `Cactbot` as the type.
 6. In the URL field, browse to an html file to load as a UI element.
 For example to `/path/to/cactbot/ui/raidboss/raidboss.html`.

+## Configuring UI modules.

+Cactbot UI modules can load user settings from the [`user/`](user/) directory.
+Simply add a `user/<name>.css` or a `user/<name>.js` file, where `<name>` is the name of the UI module, such as `jobs` or `raidboss`.
+Currently these 2 UI modules both support user settings.

+The `user/<name>.css` file can override positions, sizes, colors, etc for the visual appearance.
+See the `ui/<name>/<name>.css` to find the names of things you can modify.
+For example in [`ui/raidboss/raidboss.css`](ui/raidboss/raidboss.css), you see the `#popup-text-container` which can be moved in `user/raidboss.css` to a different position as desired.
+Or the size and color of info text alerts can be changed via the `.info-text` class.

+The `user/<name>.js` file can set options to change the behaviour of the UI module.
+The options that can be changed are documented as the `Options` structure at the top of the `ui/<name>/<name>.js` file.
+For example in [`ui/raidboss/raidboss.js`](ui/raidboss/raidboss.js), you see the `BarExpiresSoonSeconds` option which can change when timeline bars should be highlighted.
+You would change that option to 5 seconds by editing `user/raidboss.js` to say:

+> Options.BarExpiresSoonSeconds = 5;